giuliov/pipeline-your-pipelines/doc/3-Dockerfile.md

 We learned how to create as many Agents as we want on this host but, to properly manage images, we need a Docker Registry to share images between host machines.
 This will be detailed in the next article.

 ## Dockerfile for a Linux Azure Pipelines agent

-After successfully being able to run an Azure Pipelines agent on Windows, let's do the same in Linux.
+After successfully being able to run an Azure Pipelines agent on Windows, let's do the same on Linux.

 ```Dockerfile
 FROM alpine AS agent